Looking for the best reverse osmosis System / water filter for your home?

 2. It’s Big

 The Home Master RO system will take up half or more of the space under your counter.
-Some customers had to do a bit of retrofitting to get the system to fit properly under the sink.
+Some customers had to do a bit of retrofitting to get the system to fit correctly under the sink.

 For families looking for a high-performance under-sink RO system that’s not too expensive, we highly recommend the Home Master TMAFC-ERP filter.